nugget/SlackerDKP/README.md

   !addme - Add this player to the waiting list.
   !dropme - Remove this player from the waiting list.
   !waitlist - Report the player's position on the waiting list.

-** FOLLOWUP

-Comments, problems, bug reports, suggestions, and feature requests are warmly appreciated.
-Please contact David McNett <nugget@slacker.com> with any and all feedback.